memo-567/geogram/docs/development/TEST_HELLO.md

 SIGNATURE NOT VERIFIED - Using simplified validation (to be upgraded to secp256k1) ✓ HELLO ACKNOWLEDGED
 Callsign: YOUR_CALLSIGN
-Relay ID: relay-1234567890
+Station ID: station-1234567890
 ══════════════════════════════════════
 ```

 ### In the UI

-- The relay status should change to "Connected"
+- The station status should change to "Connected"
 - Latency should be displayed (typically < 100ms for localhost)
 - Last checked time should update
 - Green checkmark icon should appear